Heats up fast

 If you’ve got the time and patience to go over small sections repeatedly and refill the water tank, you’ll be impressed with the results.
 That said, it’s hard to hold, requires both hands, and will likely require a lot of starting and stopping as you give your arms a break every few minutes.

-- Product Name Steam Shot Handheld Hard Surface Steam Cleaner
+- Product Name Steam Shot Deluxe Hard-Surface Cleaner

 - Product Brand Bissell